{

 },

-"temporal_signature": "Acceleration began in early 2026, with major investment announcements and regulatory actions concentrated in March and April.
-The energy shock test highlighted by S&P Global on March 31, 2026, serves as a near-term inflection point.",
+"temporal_signature": "Acceleration began in early 2026, with major investment announcements and regulatory discussions occurring in March and April.
+The 2026 fiscal year is a key inflection point for Meta's infrastructure spending.",

 "entities": [